 In Queensland, if you have a swimming pool, it has to be registered with the state’s pool safety register in order to avoid fines.
 You will include information such as any safety certificates that you have been issued with.

 If there is a home that is being sold or rented, then this must have a pool safety certificate.
 This will prove that the pool fencing Gold Coast imposed has met all the requisite safety standards and that the pool is safe to use.
-These certificates are given by the pool safety inspectors in Gold Coast and once issued, will be valid for a duration of 2 years for pools which are non-shared.
+These certificates are given by the pool safety inspectors from Top Shelf Glass Pool Fencing and once issued, will be valid for a duration of 2 years for pools which are non-shared.

 The Safety Standards

 The swimming pool safety standards will apply to any pool, whether indoor or outdoor, that is, at least, 300mm deep when it is filled with water and with at least 2000 litres of water or which has a filtration system installed in it.
 It covers a vast category of swimming pools including spas and portable pools.

 The pool fencing Gold Coast has today must be approved.
 Additionally, the pool fencing must also be in compliance with the safety standards in the state before you fill it with water.
 In case there are some parts of the home that give the homeowner a direct access to the swimming pool, which is attached to the swimming pool, a new section of fencing must be installed in order to ensure there is no direct access.

 If you have constructed indoor pools, make sure they have been installed with child safety doors.
 There are also various standard regulations which must apply for your swimming pools.
 Your pool must have been certified to be in excellent condition.
 It must adhere to the minimum clearances between the ground and the palings and the pool fencing must also adhere to the minimum height requirement which is usually 1.2m.
 The pool gate must open outwards and it should be able to close automatically.

 Construction of New Swimming Pools